henryccl/FPNet/README.md

 # FP-Net:

-This repository is the official **PyTorch** implementation of FPNet
+This repository is the official **PyTorch** implementation of FPNet.

 ## Overview

 Coming soon！

 ## Requirements
 All experiments use the PyTorch library.
-We trained and validated on a workstation with a GTX 3080 with Ubuntu 20.04 as the operating system.
+We conducted training and validation on a workstation with a GTX 3080, using Ubuntu 20.04 as the operating system.
 We recommend installing the following package versions:

 * &nbsp;&nbsp; python=3.7